bitbasher/MCAD/README.markdown

 =====================

 This library contains components commonly used in designing and moching up mechanical designs.
-Looking for active co-maintainers
+Looking for active co-maintainers: https://github.com/SolidCode/MCAD/issues/22

 This library is licensed under the LGPL 2.1
 See http://creativecommons.org/licenses/LGPL/2.1/ or the included file, lgpl-2.1.txt.